Explainer: Why did the secretive Supreme Court collegium publish a rare record of its workings?

 While the collegium’s resolution does not disclose the names in consideration, these four names were recommended, the Hindustan Times reported: Punjab and Haryana High Court Chief Justice Ravi Shankar Jha, Patna High Court Chief Justice Sanjay Karol, Manipur High Court Chief Justice PV Sanjay Kumar and senior advocate KV Viswanathan.

 Apart from disagreements over the procedure of the appointments, there was purportedly a disagreement over a name as well.
 Some members of the collegium did not want to appoint a lawyer, KV Vishwanathan, who could potentially become chief justice of India as it would be “unfair” to High Court judges, according to a report in the Indian Express.
-Vishwanathan, if appointed, would be in line to become Chief Justice of India in 2028.
+Vishwanathan, if appointed, would be in line to become chief justice of India in 2028.

-Till date, there have only been two Chief Justices of India who were lawyers before being directly elevated to the Supreme Court.
-The current Chief Justice is one of them.
+Till date, there have only been two chief justices of India who were lawyers before being directly elevated to the Supreme Court.
+The current chief justice is one of them.

 What happens now?